akramwahid/blogapp/README.md

 `docker-compose run --rm composer install`

-once the project is successfully installed, make a copy of `.env.example` placed in the project source code root `/src/` and name it as `.env`.

 ---

 #3 __Adjust Database Configuration__

+make a copy of `.env.example` placed in the source code root `/src` and name it as `.env`.

-By default the database configuration values in `.env.example` file are set to match the mysql containers default values so the `.env` is good to go, however it is not a best practise to commit senstive info in source version control.
+By default the database configuration values in `.env.example` file are set to match the mysql containers default values so you don't need to anything further.

+    it is not a best practise to commit senstive info in source version control.
 However i am doing it purposely to make it easy to run the project.

-*** If you are running the project in your own server, you must adjust the database configurations in `.env` file. ***

 ---